 Password managers all broadly offer the same thing, a way to keep on top of the hundreds of username+password combinations you’ve created over the years.
 But they do vary in terms of the features they offer and their cost.

 When deciding on a password manager, you want to look for one that is compatible with your computer and smartphone and syncs smoothly between those devices, allows you to share login details securely with coworkers or other important people, gives warnings for duplicate or weak passwords, warns of accounts that have been compromised due to a hack of the service provider, suggests secure passwords for new accounts, and allows you to keep sensitive documents or card details safe.
-Personally I’ve used 1Password and LastPass, and as of right now I would say both are great.
+Personally, I can’t say enough good things about 1Password.

 Login and password best practices for all